0x1eef/portzap/README.md

 ### CLI: superuser

-The following commands are restricted to root. <br>
+The following commands are restricted to root:
-The restrictions are enforced by portzap:

 * **portzap rm** <br>
 Remove the contents of `/usr/ports/` and `/home/_portzap/ports/` <br>